aldinalagic/COS10026-Group-Project/README.md

 Buttons are graphical component that give users a clickable area.

 ### Usage
-Include `require "footer.inc"` at the top of the php page.
+Include `require "footer.php"` at the top of the php page.

 ```php
 createFooter()